HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 [2019-10-25][Active] https://github.com/dtolnay/ghost - This crate provides a #[phantom] attribute that makes it possible to define unit structs with generic parameters. ref: https://doc.rust-lang.org/std/marker/struct.PhantomData.html
 [2019-10-25][Active] https://github.com/riker-rs/riker - Easily build efficient, highly concurrent and resilient applications.
 An Actor Framework for Rust.
 [2019-10-25][Died] https://github.com/huytd/mvvm-rs - MVVM Pattern Implementation in Rust
+[2019-10-25][Active] https://github.com/spacejam/tla-rust - writing correct lock-free and distributed stateful systems in Rust, assisted by TLA+. verify core lock-free and distributed algorithms in use with rsdb and rasputin with TLA+.
+Write an implementation in Rust.
+Use quickcheck and abstracted RPC/clocks to simulate partitions and test correctness under failure conditions.

 ### Log
 [2019-10-18][Active] https://github.com/sfackler/log4rs